 Blackstone Real Estate Income Trust, Inc. ("BREIT" or the "Company") invests primarily in stabilized income-oriented commercial real estate in the United States and, to a lesser extent, in real estate debt.
-The Company is the sole general partner of BREIT Operating Partnership, L.P., a Delaware limited partnership ("BREIT OP").
-BREIT Special Limited Partner L.P. (the "Special Limited Partner"), a wholly-owned subsidiary of The Blackstone Group Inc. (together with its affiliates, "Blackstone"), owns a special limited partner interest in BREIT OP.
-Substantially all of the Company's business is conducted through BREIT OP.
-The Company and BREIT OP are externally managed by BX REIT Advisors L.L.C. (the "Adviser").
-The Adviser is part of the real estate group of Blackstone, a leading global investment manager, which serves as the Company's sponsor.
+The Company is the sole general partner of BREIT Operating Partnership, L.P., a Delaware limited partnership ("BREIT") operating Partnership, L.P., a Delaware limited partnership ("BREIT OP"), BREIT Special Limited Partner L.P. (the "Advisor L.D. (the "Advisor Group Inc. (together with its affiliates, "Blackstone"), owns a special limited partner interest in BREIT OP in Substantially all of the Company's business is conducted through BREIT OP.
+The Company and BREIT OP are externally managed by BX REIT Advisors L.D. (the "Advisor").
+The Advisor L.D. (the "Advisor").
+The Advisor is part of the real estate group of Blackstone, a leading global investment manager, which serves as the Company's sponsor.
 The Company was formed on November 16, 2015 as a Maryland corporation and qualifies as a real estate investment trust ("REIT") for U.S. federal income tax purposes.

 As of December 31, 2020, the Company had received net proceeds of \$21.2 billion from selling shares of the Company's common stock through both the Offering, as defined below, and unregistered shares.
 The Company had previously registered with the Securities and Exchange Commission (the "SEC") two offerings for an aggregate of up to \$17.0 billion in shares of common stock (the "Previous Offerings") and accepted gross offering proceeds of \$16.3 billion during the period January 1, 2017 to February 1, 2021.
-The Company subsequently registered with the SEC a follow-on offering of up to \$24.0 billion in shares of common stock, consisting of up to \$20.0 billion in shares in its primary offering and up to \$4.0 billion in shares pursuant to its distribution reinvestment plan, which the Company began using to offer shares of our common stock in February 2021 (the "Current Offering" and with the Previous Offerings, the "Offering").
+The Company subsequently registered with the SEC a follow-on offering of up to \$24.0 billion in shares of common stock, consisting of up to \$20.0 billion in shares in its primary offering and up to \$4.0 billion in shares pursuant to its distribution reinvestment plan, which the Company began using to offer shares of our common stock in February 2021 (the "Current Offering" and with the Vervious Offerings, the "Offering").
 The Company intends to sell any combination of four classes of shares of its common stock, with a dollar value up to the maximum aggregate amount of the Current Offering.
 The share classes have different upfront selling commissions, dealer manager fees and ongoing stockholder servicing fees.
 The Company intends to continue selling shares on a monthly basis.

 As of December 31, 2020, the Company owned 1,370 properties and had 228 positions in real estate debt investments.
 The Company currently operates in eight reportable segments: Multifamily, Industrial, Net Lease, Hotel, Self Storage, Retail, and Office properties, and Investments in Real Estate Debt.
-Multifamily includes various forms of rental housing including apartments, student housing and manufactured housing.
-Net Lease includes the real estate assets of The Bellagio Las Vegas ("Bellagio") and the unconsolidated interest in the MGM Grand and Mandalay Bay joint venture, as further described in Note 4 - Investments in Unconsolidated Entities.
-Financial results by segment are reported in Note 14 - Segment Reporting.
+Multifamily includes various forms of rental housing in annualizatured housing.
+Net Lease includes the real estate assects of The Bellagio Las Vegas ("Bellagio") and the unconsolidated interest in the MGM Grand and Mandalay Bay, joint venture, as further described in Note 4- Investments in Unconsolidated interest in the MGM Grand and Mandalay Bay, joint venture, as further described in Note 4- Segment Reporting.